shareef12/ctfd-portable-challenges-plugin/README.md

 * Usage: Specify searchable tags that indicate attributes of this challenge
 * Default: Empty list

-**value**
-* Type: Positive integer
-* Usage: The amount of point awarded for completion of the problem

 **files** (optional)
 * Type: List of file paths (single line text)
 * Usage: Specify paths to static files which should be included in challenge.
 On import these files will be uploaded.
 The filenames will remain the same on upload put the directories in the path will be replaced with a single directory with a random hexadecimal name.
 The file paths should be relative to the YAML file by default, but this can be changed by using command line arguments with the import tool.